 (2/3 Vote Required)

-To see if the Town will vote to appropriate FOUR HUNDRED EIGHTY ONE THOUSAND AND 00/100 ($481,000.00) to pay costs of removing, inspecting and replacing iron removal plant media for the Water Department, including the payment of all costs incidental and related thereto, to determine whether this amount shall be raised by borrowing or otherwise, or take any action relative thereto.
+To see if the Town will vote to appropriate FOUR HUNDRED EIGHTY-ONE THOUSAND AND 00/100 ($481,000.00) to pay costs of removing, inspecting and replacing iron removal plant media for the Water Department, including the payment of all costs incidental and related thereto, to determine whether this amount shall be raised by borrowing or otherwise, or take any action relative thereto.

 Sponsor: Board of Selectmen

-RECOMMENDATION OF THE FINANCE COMMITTEE
+RECOMMENDATION OF THE FINANCE COMMITTEE:

 That the Town appropriates FOUR HUNDRED EIGHTY-ONE THOUSAND AND 00/100 DOLLARS ($481,000.00) to pay costs of removing, inspecting and replacing iron removal plant media, including the payment of all costs incidental and related thereto, and that to meet this appropriation, the Town Treasurer, with the approval of the Board of Selectmen, is authorized to borrow said amount under and pursuant to G.L. c.
 44, §8(7A) or any other enabling authority, and to issue bonds or notes of the Town therefor.
 Voted: 7-0-0.